trigger point therapy deep tissue massage in Brighton

 I first trained in Trigger Point Therapy in 2018 at the Jing Advanced Massage School in Brighton.
 Since then, it’s become one of my go-to tools for helping people shift long-held tension and find real, lasting relief.

 Trigger points are tight bands or contracted areas within muscle fibres.
-They’re often referred to as “knots,” though what’s really happening is a localised area of restricted circulation and nerve irritation.
-They can cause local pain – right at the site of the knot – or referred pain, where the discomfort appears elsewhere in the body.
+They are often referred to as 'knots', although what’s really happening is a localised area of restricted circulation and nerve irritation.
+They can cause local pain - right at the site of the knot - or referred pain, where the discomfort appears elsewhere in the body.
 They can also lead to reduced movement, stiffness, or compensatory tension in nearby areas.
-Trigger points may form from injury, repetitive strain, poor posture, or even emotional holding patterns.
+Trigger points may form from an injury, repetitive strain, poor posture, or even emotional holding.

 Trigger Point Therapy uses slow, sustained pressure applied directly into the trigger point until the muscle begins to soften and release.
 This might be done using thumbs, knuckles, forearms, or tools depending on the area and depth.
 I may also incorporate breathwork or subtle movement to support the release process.
-It’s not necessarily painful, but it can bring a strong awareness of where your body has been quietly holding on.
-The goal is to reduce pain, improve mobility, restore healthy circulation, and re-pattern how the body holds itself.
+It’s not necessarily painful, but it can bring more awareness of where your body has been quietly holding on too much.
+The goal is to reduce pain, improve mobility, restore healthy circulation, and re-pattern how your body is holding itself.

 Trigger Point Therapy is especially helpful for chronic muscular tension, migraines, jaw pain, reduced mobility, and tension caused by posture or stress.
-You don’t need to be in acute pain to benefit – sometimes one small release can change the way your whole body feels.
-Many clients come in for this kind of work when they feel “stuck” – physically or emotionally – and want something more targeted than general massage.
+You don’t need to be in acute pain to benefit from it - sometimes one small release can change the way your whole body feels.
+Many clients come in for this kind of work when they feel 'stuck' - physically or emotionally - and want something more targeted than a general massage.

-During a session, I’ll begin by checking in with how your body feels that day.
-You don’t need to know exactly what’s going on – we’ll explore it together.
+During a session, I will begin by checking in with how your body feels that day.
+You don’t need to know exactly what’s going on - we will explore it together.
 I might assess posture, tension patterns, and the areas that feel tight or tender.
-Then I’ll apply slow, focused pressure to the points that feel relevant, using feedback to guide the pace and depth.
+Then I will apply slow, focused pressure to the points that feel relevant, using feedback to guide the pace and depth.
 Everything is adapted to your comfort.
 You may feel some tenderness afterwards, similar to post-exercise soreness, but most people describe a sense of release, freedom, and calm afterwards.

 Trigger Point Therapy is about more than just getting rid of knots.
-It’s about listening to what your body has been holding – and giving it the time and attention it needs to let go.
-If you’re curious or think this might be helpful for you, you’re always welcome to get in touch or book a session.
+It’s about listening to what your body has been holding, and giving it the time and attention it needs to let go.
+If you are curious or think this might be helpful for you, you are always welcome to get in touch or book a session.
+I offer trigger point therapy as part of my Release sessions.

 Anna Bihari